 A purchase and sale agreement with Benaroya Company and Real Property Investors for the remainder 3.3 acres of the Kenmore Village lower lot was approved by the City Council in June, 2013.
 Early in 2014 a Rescission of Purchase and Sale Agreement was executed by both parties resulting in termination of the agreement.
-In March 2015, several remaining parcels of the lower lot were sold to MainStreet Property Group LLC for \$970,000 where a mixed use development is under construction.
+In March 2015, several remaining parcels of the lower lot were sold to MainStreet Property Group LLC for \$970,000 where a mixed-use development was constructed.

-The City retained the corner parcel of Kenmore Village and constructed the Town Square and Hangar building which is scheduled to open in June 2016.
+The City retained the corner parcel of Kenmore Village and constructed the Town Square and Hangar building which opened in 2017.